Minecrell/plugin-yml/README.md

     id("net.minecrell.plugin-yml.paper") version "0.5.3"
 }

-dependencies {
+// NOTE: Paper does not support plugin libraries without additional setup!
+// Please see "Plugin Libraries JSON" in the README for instructions. dependencies {
     // Downloaded from Maven Central when the plugin is loaded library(kotlin("stdlib")) // All platforms